payattn/payattn/README.md

 # 2. Advertiser agent configuration (optional)
 cp advertiser-agent/.env.example advertiser-agent/.env
-# Edit advertiser-agent/.env with your Venice AI key
+# Edit advertiser-agent/.env with your Venice AI key if you don't want to run Max using a local LLM
 ```

 ### Start the System